Post fuel: The Australian service station of the not-too-distant-future

 A research piece for a leading brand in Australia’s energy sector recently got us thinking about the automotive industry and how shifting attitudes to cars will affect petrol stations.
 We sat down to figure out what we think needs to change for Australian petrol station’s to stay afloat.

 Rise and fall of the gas guzzler

 Coming in at 8th globally for the highest number of vehicles per 1000 inhabitants, there’s no denying Aussies’ love of cars.
 While vehicle ownership seems likely to remain stable, Australia’s relationship with cars is changing.
 Local production of automotive vehicles in Australia ceased in 2017, reflecting a trend in favour of compact cars; the percentage of overall household spend on fuel is in steady decline and less young people are obtaining full driver’s licenses.
 Where large, powerful vehicles were prevalent until the early 00s, increased demand for light, fuel-efficient vehicles has seen visits to fuel stations, at least for the purpose of buying fuel, diminish.

 In an article for New Scientist called “The end of the road for motormania”, Fred Pearce discusses peak car travel.
 He argues that the distance travelled per capita by private car will see a continued and gradual drop.
 Pearce writes “In Australia, car travel peaked in every city in 2004 and has been falling since”.
 The effortlessness presented by rideshare platforms (like Uber) and carshare services (like GoGet) are pushing Australians to question the merit of owning a car at all.

-Hypothesise aside, 2017 census data reveals driving is still the preferred transport choice for two out of three Australians .
-Despite our collective love of getting behind the wheel, fuel station numbers are in decline.
+2017 census data reveal driving is still the preferred transport choice for two out of three Australians .
+Even with evidence to support a collective love of getting behind the wheel, fuel station numbers are in decline.
 According to a study from Knight Frank, 25,000 service station locations across Australia in the 1970s have dwindled to approximately 6,500 today.
 In addition to evolving transport preferences, they attribute this to reduced competition from the amalgamation of fuel brands with supermarkets.